 Academic Support Services

-Here’s a list of almost every academic support unit on campus that will help you with studying abroad, success in class, and technology- all listed in alphabetical order.
+Here’s a list of almost every academic and student support unit on campus in one location.

-Thinking of studying in a different country while you’re at UofSC?
-The Education Abroad Office coordinates all official study abroad travel for UofSC students and will help you in the process.
+Thinking of studying in a different country while you’re at USC?
+The Education Abroad Office coordinates all official study abroad travel for USC students and will help you in the process.
 Work with their staff to plan and apply to learn in a different country – either for a short term or year-long experience!

 - University Libraries has access to books, articles, subject specific resources, citation help, and more.
 If you are not sure where to start, please Ask a Librarian!
 Assistance is available at sc.edu/libraries/ask.